Vuelta 2019 Route stage 13: Bilbao - Los Machucos

+The Spanish are talking about ‘rampas inhumanas’ when referring to the Alto de los Machucos.
 The Cantabrian mountain is a synonym for torture.
-The climb is 7.3 kilometres at 8.7%, but this figure doesn’t tell the story properly.
-At the bottom of the climb the party with a 17.5% ramp before it is followed by a steep descent.
-After 1 kilometre the riders stumble upon a 26% gradient, which continues onto a small plateau and yet another crazy ramp (25%).
+The ascent is 6.8 kilometres long and slopes at 9.2%, which is hard enough in itself, but this figure doesn’t tell the story properly.
+At the bottom of the climb the party begins with a 17.5% ramp before it is followed by a short descent.
+In the second kilometre the riders stumble upon a 25% gradient, which continues onto a small plateau and yet another crazy ramp (15%).
 Find a cadence?
 Forget it!
-The climb is seesawing between ‘rampas inhumanas’ and 10% descents, although the section between kilometre 3 and 6 is less irregular with its average gradient of around 10%.
-The climb flattens out near the top.
-The ultimate kilometre begins with a drop before a false flat last stretch.
+The climb is seesawing between ‘rampas inhumanas’ and 10% descents, although the section between kilometre 3 and 6 is more steady with its average gradient of more than 10%.
+The climb flattens out near the top, while the ultimate kilometre begins with a drop before a false flat last stretch.

 In 2017, Los Machucos was an unprecedented climb in La Vuelta.
 Attacker Stefan Denifl dragged himself to victory on the narrow track, despite an impressive chase by Alberto Contador.
-Froome lost time to his opponents – in particular, the blood-smelling Shark of Messina -, but retained the red jersey.
+As said, Froome lost time to his opponents – in particular, the blood-smelling Shark of Messina -, but retained the red jersey.

-Vuelta a España 2019 stage 13: route, elevation, more
+Vuelta a España 2019 stage 13: route, profile, more

 Click on the images to zoom